ekmolloy/reu2019-tutorials/1-campus-cluster/README.md

 You will be asked to enter your Github user name and password.

-If you edit your script in the future, make sure to add, commit, and push these changes!

 When you are finished, go to the [next page](README_2.md).